clethinks/Power-systems-projects/README.md

 **2. Relay code**

-code written in processing to show the Relay ANSI numbers for protection in a power system
+code written in processing/ MATLAB to show the Relay ANSI numbers for protection in a power system

 **3. Motor analysis**